President: Alf Kwinter

 Osmond enjoys gardening, watching soccer and American football.
 (NFL) He is a volunteer with the Tamara Gordon Foundation and is one of the Foundation’s directors.

-Rev. Patricia Wynter is an ordained Minister with the Church of God.
-Commissioned by God to preach the word she has ministered the WORD OF GOD in various denominations:
+Patricia Wynter is an ordained Minister with the Church of God.
+Commission by God to preach the word she has ministered the WORD OF GOD in various denominations:

 - As keynote speaker at Retreats; Conventions; Seminars and Prayer Conferences.